 - Processes - value streams, core processes, procedures

-- Information - data, information flows, content, policies, reporting
+- Information - data, information flows, data transformations, integrations, communications, content, policies, reporting (operational and strategic)

-- Technology - software, hardware, applications, equipment, accommodation
+- Technology - software (incl. test environments), hardware, applications, equipment, accommodation

 Determines what is to be delivered, how much it will cost, when it will be delivered, how it will be delivered and who will carry it out.

 The totality of an organisation's investment (or segment thereof) in the changes required to achieve is strategic objectives.

 Portfolios can be managed at an organisational or functional level and address three questions: